 Surface Oils – are the oils left behind from our hands and feet just like touching a window pane and your hand print is left behind.
 Dust clings to these oils and becomes washable dirt.
-This is the reason we need to have our carpets cleaned as a preventative maintenance measure to extend the life of our carpet.
+This dirt must me addressed with more than just vacuuming.

-There are several ways to approach washing oils out of carpet carpet:
+There are several ineffective ways the industry attempts to address washing oils out of carpet carpet:

-- Do It Yourself Systems – Water, harsh chemicals, and extraction (leaves the solid dirt behind and chemical residue)
+- Do It Yourself Systems – Saturation, harsh chemicals, and extraction (leaves the solid dirt behind and chemical residue)

-- Industrial Carpet System – Water, chemicals, and industrial buffer bonnet (leaves solid dirt behind and chemical residue)
+- Industrial Carpet System – Saturation, chemicals, and industrial buffer bonnet (leaves solid dirt behind and chemical residue)

 - Steam – uses hot water to separate oils and attempt to extract using suction (heat damages the carpet, leaves solid dirt behind resulting in mildew, and bacteria)